Community of Practice

 Holding ourselves and each other accountable to the ongoing interrogation of how our best work still remains steeped in the harmful behaviors of “business-as-usual.”

-Manifesting actual shifts in our personal and collective beliefs, behaviors, and operating practices, so we can walk our talk of equitable distributions of power, agency, and sovereignty.
+Manifesting actual shifts in our personal and collective beliefs, behaviors, and operating practices, so we can embody our values of equitable distributions of power, agency, and sovereignty.